-The Epilepsy Therapy Project of the Epilepsy Foundation mission is to accelerate ideas into new therapies for people living with epilepsy and seizures.
+The mission of the Epilepsy Therapy Project of the Epilepsy Foundation is to accelerate ideas into new therapies for people living with epilepsy and seizures.

 In May 2004, the Epilepsy Therapy Project announced its inaugural translational research grant recipient awards.
 The three grant recipients were chosen based on the breakthrough nature of each proposal and the potential to advance new treatments based on solid scientific and research foundations.
 These grants are unique in that they focus on projects demonstrating a clear path from research in the laboratory to new treatments for epilepsy.